arevolutioner/sillynium/ROADMAP.md

 ## 1.0 Proof of Concept <a name="POC"></a>
 [concept/poc.py](concept/poc.py) is a proof of concept program.
-It serves as a good start point to show the inspiration behind sillynium.
+It's a good starting point to show the inspiration behind sillynium.

-poc.py fetches the desired URL in the background by running selenium webdriver in headless mode.
+poc.py fetches the desired URL in the background, by running selenium webdriver in headless mode.
 It then gets a screenshot of the current window *ONLY*, not the whole page.
 See [concept/poc.py](concept/poc.py) to run it and test it out.
 You will discover very quickly that it is limited, and a webpage screenshot is a dead-end.

-Moving forward, sillynium must work by drawing directly to the webpage.
+That is why moving forward, sillynium must work by drawing directly to the webpage.
 See [Sillynium's Future](#Future)

 The basic idea of [concept/poc.py](concept/poc.py) is below:
 ![poc_flowchart](images/sillynium_poc_flow.png)